Al-Maqdisi: Description of Palestine

+Miquel notes al-Maqdisi was "very much attached to the Palestine of his birth and to the town whose name he bears".

 Aḥsan al-taqāsīm gives a systematic account of all the places and regions al-Maqdisi had visited.
 He devoted a section of his book to Bilad al-Sham (the Levant) with a particular focus on Palestine.
 In contrast to travelers to Palestine, such as Arculf (c.
 680s), Nasir Khusraw (c.
 1040s) and others, who were pilgrims, al-Maqdisi gave detailed insights into the region's population, way of life, economy and climate.
 He paid special attention to Jerusalem, detailing its layout, walls, streets, markets, public structures and landmarks, particularly the Haram ash-Sharif (Temple Mount) and the latter's Dome of the Rock and Jami Al-Aqsa.
-He described the city's people and customs, focusing on its Muslims, but also its Christian and Jewish communities, whose significant presence he lamented.
+He described the city's people and customs, focusing on its Muslims, but also its Christian and Jewish communities.
+He was critical of the way Christians displayed themselves in Jerusalem, and described the city as "a golden basin full of scorpions", a phrase later used as the title of a book by Con Coughlin.

 Al-Maqdisi also gave extensive overviews of Ramla and Tiberias, the capitals of the Palestine and Jordan districts, respectively.
 To a lesser extent, he described Acre, Beisan, Bayt Jibrin, Caesarea, Amman and Aila.
 In his descriptions of the aforementioned cities, al-Maqdisi noted their prosperity and stability and gave a general impression of Palestine as densely populated and wealthy, with numerous localities.

 Guy Le Strange comments on al-Maqdisi's work:

 His description of Palestine, and especially of Jerusalem, his native city, is one of the best parts of the work.
 All that he wrote is the fruit of his own observation, and his descriptions of the manners and customs of the various countries, bear the stamp of a shrewd and observant mind, fortified by profound knowledge of both books and men.

+Palestinian scholars and artists have noted that Al-Maqdisi identified himself as "Palestinian" (filastini) when asked if he was "Egyptian" during his travels in Shiraz.
+His writings also recount thirty-six different names he was given by those he encountered during his travels, the first two being Muqadassi ("Jerusalemite") and Filastini ("Palestinian").